tuanthi/fpl-optimization/README.md

 ## Introduction

-Fantasy Premier League (FPL) presents a complex optimization challenge: selecting 15 players within a £100m budget to maximize points across a 38-week season.
+Fantasy Premier League (FPL) presents a complex optimization challenge: selecting 15 players within a given budget to maximize points across a 38-week season.
 With over 600 players and constraints on team composition (max 3 players per club, specific formation requirements), the solution space becomes computationally intractable through brute-force methods.

 This repository implements a comprehensive framework that combines statistical modeling with optimization algorithms to address this challenge.
 Our approach leverages historical performance data from the 2024-25 season to predict future gameweek outcomes, employing Bradley-Terry models for player and team strength estimation.
 We then apply constraint-based optimization to generate optimal team selections that balance predicted performance with budget limitations.